-In local treatment of female ills Paxtine is

-invaluable.
-Used as a Vaginal Wash we

-challonge the world to produce its equal for

-thoroughness.
-It is a revelation in cleansing

-and healing power; it kills all germs which

-cause inflammation and discharges.
+In local treatment of female ills Paxtine is invaluable.
+Used as a Vaginal Wash we challonge the world to produce its equal for thoroughness.
+It is arevelation in cleansing and healing power; it kills all germs which cause inflammation and discharges.

-All leading druggists keep Paxtine; price, 50c.

-abox; if yoursdoes not, send to us for it.
-Don't

-take a substitute-there is nothing like Paxtine.
+All leading druggists keep Paxtine; price, 50c, abox; if yoursdoes not, send to us for it.
+Don't take a substitute-there is nothing like Paxtine.
+Write for the Free Box of Paxtine to day.
 Write for the Free Box of Paxtine to-day.

-R. PAXTON CO., 4 Pope Eldg., Boston, Mass.
+R. PAXTON CO., 4 Pope Bldg., Boston.
+Mass.